Infinity of Geodesics in an Homogeneous and Isotropic Expanding Space-Time: Expanding Space-Time and Geodesics

 At the $step(n)$ for $n>0$, the geodesics in the expanding space-time that represent the shortest path between initial point and end point is given by a finite sum of piecewise differentiable geodesics on spheres together with the existence of discrete points of non differentiability $\ x_{n,i}=2ir_{n}\ $ for $\ i=0,\dots, N$.
 Those points of non differentiability are variable together with the space-time expansion.\pesp

-Between the initial point $(0,0)$ and the end point $(2Nr_{n},0)$ there exists an infinity of geodesics in 3 dimensions (and two geodesics in 2 dimensions).
-However all the geodesics have the same length given by $L_n=N\pi r_{n}$ that varies together with the space-time expansion (see Fig.1b).\pesp
+Between the initial point $(0,0)$ and the end point $(2Nr_{n},0)$ there exists an infinity of geodesics in 3 dimensions (and $2^N$ geodesics in 2 dimensions).
+However all the geodesics have the same length given by $L_n=N\pi r_{n}$ that varies together with the space-time expansion (see Fig.3).\pesp \end{Exp}

 At the $step(0)$, the geodesics were straight lines of class ${\cal C}^1$, and as the space-time expands the geodesics lose their differentiability on a discrete set of points.
 This example leads to the following theorem: